lizhanmit/learning-notes/python-data-science-libraries-note/python-data-science-libraries-note.md

 You can think of each group as being a slice of the DataFrame containing only data with values that match.

+For the result of grouping, the order of the rows is dependent on the values in the index, not in the data.

 ```python
 # get the number of count for each value of column "points"
 wine_reviews.groupby('points').points.count()